ThoughtWorksInc/cd4ml-workshop/README.md

 Instructions for each exercise can be found under the [`instructions`](./instructions) folder.

-*WARNING: the exercises build on top of each other, so you might not be able to skip steps ahead without executing them.*
+*WARNING: the exercises build on top of each other, so you will not be able to skip steps ahead without executing them.*

 ## The Machine Learning Problem